Nursing

 • NHS wage levels uncompetitive with private sector

-• High attrition rates among early-career nurses (within 5 years of qualification)
+• High attrition rates among early-career nurses (within 5 years)

 • Aging NHS nursing workforce approaching retirement